kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 ```

-## XCP-D (`xcpd_d/`)
+## XCP-D (`xcp_d/`)
 XCP-D performs functional MRI post-processing and noise regression from Infant-fMRIPrep derivatives.
 Please see the [XCP-D webpage](https://xcp-d.readthedocs.io/en/latest/) to learn more and read details about the output file types.
+Note that XCP-D as generates a visual summary report (`sub-<label>_ses-<label>_executive_summary.html`) located under `xcp-d/` as displayed in the folder structure at the top of the page.

 For readability, the `figures/` folder contents (contains all `html` and `svg` files rendered in the visual report) and sidecar JSON files are not included below.
 Also note that files may have additional BIDS entities including `dir-<L>` (to specify its derivation from data acquired in the `AP` or `PA` phase encoding directions) or `run-<L>` as appropriate.

 *Labels for `SEG` (`seg-<SEG>`) include: `4S1056Parcels`, `4S156Parcels`, `4S256Parcels`, `4S356Parcels`, `4S456Parcels`, `4S556Parcels`, `4S656Parcels`, `4S756Parcels`, `4S856Parcels`, `4S956Parcels`, `Glasser`, `Gordon`, `MIDB`,`MyersLabonte`, and `Tian`*